valenpe7/bentley-ottmann/README.md

-# Implementation of Bentley-Ottmann Algorithm
+# Implementation of Bentley-Ottmann algorithm

 This program is part of the assessment work of the course "12RNA - Robust Numerical Algorithms" lectured at FNSPE CTU in Prague.